-Circa around the year 1250, there was already a Blumenthal castle, but because of constant disputes with the people of Bremen, the castle had to be torn down in 1305.
+Circa around the year 1250, there was already a Blumenthal castle, but because of constant disputes with the people of Bremen, it had to be torn down in 1305.

 A few decades later, in the year 1354, the current castle was built between Aue and Beke.